Flu Season is Near... Now’s the Time to Get Your Flu Shot!

 This year, it’s more important than ever to get your flu shot

-COVID-19 and the flu share many symptoms, but despite their similarities, being fully vaccinated for COVID-19 will not protect you from the flu.
+COVID-19 and the flu share many symptoms, but despite their similarities, being vaccinated against COVID-19 will not protect you from the flu.
 Getting the flu shot will also reduce your chances of getting the flu and having to go to the hospital.
 You can therefore do your part to help reduce the pressure on the healthcare system by getting your flu shot.

 Certain groups of people are at higher risk of complications from the flu and are strongly encouraged to get immunized.
 These include: